infinri/neural-forge/README.md

 **The hypothesis**: By implementing associative memory patterns and context recognition, we can create AI systems that apply engineering principles more intelligently and learn from their usage patterns.

 ---

-**🧪 Interested in experimenting with associative AI engineering knowledge?
-Try Neural Forge and help us validate this approach!**